MathiasGroebe/Graubrot/README.md

 # Graubrot

-A osm2pgsql configuration for the flex-backend for everyday use.
-Imports common objects for make a simple big scale map with no generlization.
-It tries to clean the attributes to create a easy to handle data model.
-See the [schema desciption page](LAYERS.md) for further details.
+An osm2pgsql configuration for the flex-backend for everyday use.
+Imports common objects to make simple, big-scaled maps with no generalization.
+It tries to clean up the attributes to create an easy-to-handle data model.
+See the [schema description page](LAYERS.md) for further details.
 Part of the repository is also a sample rendering using QGIS.

 ## Features